-As set out immediately below, a common structure is used for all the log types read under this Service Request, across all Device types, with the exception of ALCS/HCALCSfor which there is an alternative format as set out in Table 161.
+As set out immediately below, a common structure is used for all the log types read under this Service Request, across all Device types, with the exception of Auxiliary Controller (ALCS/HCALCS/APC) Event Log for which there is an alternative format as set out in Table 161.
 GBCS section 16.2 provides a definition of event codes.

 Event or Security Logs Specific Data Items